 “If we practice the science of yoga which is useful to the entire human community and which yields happiness both here and hereafter if we practice it without fail, we will then attain physical, mental and spiritual happiness and our minds will flood towards the SELF.”
 Sri K. Pattabhi Jois

 Most Western forms of exercise are based on competition and are about keeping the body in a healthy condition.
 This contrasts with many practices from the East that focus on ‘personal doing’ with the aim to become more fully aware of the ‘self,’ (body, mind, and soul.)
-This awareness helps to create inner and outer harmony, increases energy and improves health.
+This awareness helps to create inner and outer harmony, increases energy, and improves health.

 These practices realize that flexibility and strength relate to the mind and emotions as well as the body, therefore allowing the practitioner to become more aware of and more open to exploring the limits of their body, mind, and emotions.
-It is through awareness of the ‘subtle shifts’ of energy that occur when practicing meditation, breathing exercises or physical exercises, like yoga and tai chi, that new perceptions about daily challenges can be realized.
+It is through awareness of the ‘subtle shifts’ of energy that occur when practicing meditation, breathing exercises, or physical exercises, like yoga and tai chi, that new perceptions about daily challenges can be realized.

 Some of these practices have a recorded history of thousands of years and are comprehensive systems to unify the mental, physical, emotional, and spiritual aspects of self with the larger world and beyond.
-With regular practice, we gain physical flexibility, improved balance, strength, endurance and perseverance.
+With regular practice, we gain physical flexibility, improved balance, strength, endurance, and perseverance.
 More importantly, when our mind relaxes, our approach to daily life will flow with more ease as our internal energy/life force/chi is cultivated to become more centered and grounded.

-These holistic practices, by incorporating all aspect of self, are also a path towards spiritual wellbeing and enlightenment.
+These holistic practices, by incorporating all aspects of self, are also a path towards spiritual wellbeing and enlightenment.
 Yoga means ‘union with God,’ and an intention to cultivate a conscious connection while practicing any discipline will lead to greater SELF-awareness.
 By sensing our own spirit, we can then recognize a connection to the same spirit in all life.

 An expanded awareness of self through learning new ways of moving and responding to our body and mind will allow other areas of our life to shift and change as well.
-This permits us to go beyond our previous limits by cultivating deep inner strength.
+This permits us to grow beyond our previous limits by cultivating deep inner strength.
 This power, when taken into our daily lives, allows us to face fears from a position of strength to facilitate mental and physical healing.
 While being fully in the ‘body,’ and at the same time detached from the mundane happenings of life, we can achieve contentment through non-attachment to expectations and outcomes.

 Connection to nature